Meta Discovery: Learning to Discover Novel Classes given Very Limited Data: Conclusions

 \section{Conclusions}

-In this paper, we study an important problem called \emph{learning to discover novel classes} (L2DNC) and demystify the key assumptions behind this problem.
-We find that L2DNC is sampling instead of labeling in causality, and, furthermore, data in the L2DNC problem should share high-level semantic features.
-This finding motivates us to link L2DNC to meta-learning, since meta-learning also assumes that the high-level semantic features are shared between seen and unseen classes.
-To this end, we propose to discover novel classes in a meta-learning way, i.e., the \emph{meta discovery} (MEDI).
-After realizing MEDI using MAML and ProtoNet, we find that meta-learning based methods outperform all existing baselines when addressing a more challenging problem, \emph{L2DNC given very limited data} (L2DNCL) where only few novel-class data can be observed.
-Moreover, based on this finding, L2DNC/L2DNCL can be theoretically solved, which lights up a novel road for L2DNC/L2DNCL.
+In this paper, we study an important problem called \emph{novel class discovery} (NCD) and demystify the key assumptions behind this problem.
+We find that NCD is sampling instead of labeling in causality, and, furthermore, data in the NCD problem should share high-level semantic features.
+This finding motivates us to link NCD to meta-learning, since meta-learning also assumes that the high-level semantic features are shared between seen and unseen classes.
+To this end, we propose to discover novel classes in a meta-learning way, i.e., the meta discovery.
+Results show that meta-learning based methods outperform all existing baselines when addressing a more challenging problem \emph{NCD given very limited data} (NCDL) where only few novel-class data can be observed, which lights up a novel road for NCD/NCDL.